VinKo

 Data collection via crowdsourcing

 VinKo’s data collection was done by crowdsourcing via the multilingual (German-Italian-English) Internet platform vinko.it, where participants could provide linguistic data by recording audio responses to the online linguistic questionnaire.
 The linguistic questionnaire had three specific tasks; the pronunciation of dialect words, translation of sentences from standard (German or Italian) to dialect or minority language, some presented in isolation and some embedded in picture stories, and free speech production by completing stimulus sentences related to the content of the picture stories (for details of data collection, see Kruijt, Cordin & Rabanus, 2023).
-By January 2023, 186,135 audio recordings of sentences or single words produced by 1,392 informants from 377 different locations had thus been collected.
+In total, 189.679 audio recordings of sentences or single words produced by 1.439 informants from 387 different locations have been collected.
 Collaboration between the local linguistic communities, the general public and the research team is a vital part of the crowdsourcing methodology.
 For the language communities, the project was intended to help increase their own linguistic-cultural self-awareness by documenting dialects and minority languages as intangible cultural heritage in the digital space.
 For the general public, an open access map provided a way to discover local linguistic diversity and gain an awareness and appreciating of the intangible cultural heritage of the Triveneto area.
-The map is currently still available via the AlpiLinK website, in the “Listen and Explore” section.
+The map in its original form (as represented here on the right) is not online anymore.
+However, all data of the VinKo map has been transferred to the map on this AlpiLinK website in the “Listen and Explore” section, hence, all audio recordings remain geographically accessible.

 FAIR research data: repository